cesarhdz/ajax-bootmodal-login/readme.txt

 * Just install the plugin and use `[Alimir_BootModal_Login]` shortcode or drag `Ajax BootModal Login` widget in widget area.

 = Plugin Author =
+Read more: <a href="http://preview.alimir.ir/whats-going-on-ajax-bootmodal-login-1-2-2/" target="_blank">WHAT’S GOING ON AJAX BOOTMODAL LOGIN?</a><br />
 My personal website: <a href="http://about.alimir.ir" target="_blank">Ali Mirzaei</a><br />
 Follow me on <a href="https://www.facebook.com/alimir.ir" target="_blank">Facebook</a>